fjallemark/TimetablePlanningApp/Development.md

 Both user- and server applications are from start designed to support several languages.

+### Terminology
+The terminology in the system is primarily based on the european reference datamodel [TRANSMODEL](http://www.transmodel-cen.eu/).
+For certain railway terminology other eurupean sources are used that supplements TRANSMODEL.
+Because it is a highly specialised terminology, it is a challenge to translate these terms to other langauages.

 ### Platform
 Both user- and server applications are developed on the .NET platform, which is choosen for a number of reasons:
 1. I have a long and good experience with this platform.